apatil5/Coordinating-entanglement-free-navigation-of-multiple-Tethered-Autonomous-Underwater-Vehicles-T-AUV/README.md

-This work introduces heuristics to coordinate multiple Tethered-Autonomous Underwater Vehicles (T-AUVs), which can operate longer underwater due to continuous power and communication via the tether.
+This work was done at IRSOL, MTU which introduces heuristics to coordinate multiple Tethered-Autonomous Underwater Vehicles (T-AUVs), which can operate longer underwater due to continuous power and communication via the tether.
 The main challenge is preventing tether entanglement and collisions.
 The coordination problem involves three sub-problems:
 1) task allocation (assigning tasks and determining the optimal sequence),
-2) path planning (finding the best path for the given sequence), and
+2) path planning (finding the best path for the given sequence),
 3) scheduling (managing arrival and departure times to avoid collisions).

-Solving these 3 sub problems simultaneously for large problems is complex and computationally demanding.
+Solving these simultaneously for large problem size is complex and computationally demanding.
 Our initial research developed a primal-dual, multi-layer heuristic to address these challenges.
+In this approach, tasks are first distributed among the vehicles using a primal-dual-based heuristic that iteratively assigns tasks and generates a minimum spanning forest.
+The LKH algorithm is then applied to create cost-efficient paths for each vehicle.
+Assuming tethers remain taut and straight during movement between consecutive tasks, the paths are checked for potential tether entanglement or vehicle collisions.
+If entanglement is detected, the heuristic either reallocates tasks or adjusts vehicle schedules to avoid it.
+This process continues until all vehicle paths are entanglement-free.
+The video demonstrates cable entanglement detection with 3 T-AUVs and 50 tasks, showing a potential entanglement between the red and blue cables at the end.

 https://github.com/user-attachments/assets/a806277b-82d7-483d-94cc-1bd5ca10d77a